top of page

 Archimedes' Principle and Draft Surveys

 Draft surveys use Archimedes' principle to measure cargo weight.
 This principle states that the buoyant force on an object is equal to the fluid displaced.
-By measuring the vessel's draft before and after cargo transfer, surveyors can determine the cargo weight.
+By measuring the vessel's draft before and after cargo operation, draft surveyors can determine the cargo weight.

 Archimedes' principle is the foundation of draft surveys, enabling surveyors to accurately determine the weight of cargo loaded or unloaded from a vessel by measuring the change in the vessel's displacement.